API Reference

 citrine.spectral_purity

-spectral_purity(jsa: ndarray) -> Tuple[float, float, float]
+spectral_purity(jsa: ndarray) -> tuple[float, float, float]

 Calculate the spectral purity of a biphoton state